raspberrypilearning/getting-started-with-wearables/worksheet.md

 1. Now click on the arrow symbol which is next to the tick symbol you pressed earlier.
 This will **upload** your code to the FLORA.
 The LEDs will blink whilst the code uploads, and When the code has finished uploading you should see the red LED constantly blinking.

 ## Testing the circuit
-Before sewing anything, it is a good idea to test the circuit with crocodile clips to check that the FLORA and the NeoPixel are working correctly and can be programmed.
+Before sewing anything, it is a good idea to test the circuit with crocodile clips to check that the FLORA and the NeoPixel are working correctly and that they can be programmed.
 For this you will need:

 - a FLORA board
 - a NeoPixel
 - three crocodile clips
 - USB cable

-We have chosen to use red, yellow and black crocodile clips for clarity, but the colour of the wires does not matter.
+We have chosen to use red, yellow, and black crocodile clips for clarity, but the colour of the wires does not matter.

 1. Before you continue, **disconnect the USB cable from your FLORA** to remove the power supply.
 This is important to avoid accidentally causing permanent damage to your NeoPixel.